 6 – Could you explain why you introduced Le Verre de Vin technology and what is has delivered for you since?

-Le Verre de Vin has put us on the map as a serious wine supplier and gave us the opportunity to offer so much more than we could have without it.
-We were better known for our wine list than our food for many years when we started and have over the years, won many accolades from Decanter, The World of Fine Wines, The Wine Spectator, AA Wine List of the Year, The World of Wine, etc.
+Le Verre de Vin has put us on the map as a serious wine supplier.
+It has given us the opportunity to offer so much more than we could have without it.
+We were better known for our wine list than our food for many years when we started.
+Over the years, we have won many accolades from Decanter, The World of Fine Wines, The Wine Spectator, AA Wine List of the Year, The World of Wine, etc.

 7 – Have you added any specific premium by the glass options to your menu courtesy of Le Verre de Vin?